spacemeshos/svm/docs/go-spacemesh-integration.md

 ## Integration with `go-spacemesh` plan
-This document is intended to serve as high-level plan for integration of SVM with [`go-spacemesh`][go-spacemesh].
+This document is intended to serve as a high-level plan for integration of SVM with [`go-spacemesh`][go-spacemesh].

 There are two main purposes for this doc: